Writer Profile

 Since the latter half of the 20th century, the decline of traditional events has constantly been viewed as a problem alongside the discourse of the "collapse of community."

-In other words, whereas tradition (and following it) previously guaranteed legitimacy, in reflexive modernity, questions arise as to why that tradition can guarantee legitimacy, or how tradition must change in order to guarantee some form of legitimacy.
+In other words, while tradition (and following it) previously guaranteed legitimacy, in reflexive modernity, questions arise as to why that tradition can guarantee legitimacy, or how tradition must change in order to guarantee some form of legitimacy.

 Festivals as a Repertoire